Processing math: 100%

 Article reference:

 Zhukov A.N., Zakiev S.E., Yakushev V.V.
-Assessment of the effect of particle size on the rate of temperature alignment in systems used for shock-wave synthesis of diamond, cubic boron nitrade, and $\gamma$-phase of silicon nitride, based on a simple model, High Temp., 2016.
+Assessment of the effect of particle size on the rate of temperature alignment in systems used for shock-wave synthesis of diamond, cubic boron nitrade, and γ-phase of silicon nitride, based on a simple model, High Temp., 2016.
 V. 54. № 1.
 P. 61